American Entering Key Period In Restructuring

 "I can assure you we are conducting a collaborative, fact-based analysis to determine the best path forward for American," he said.

-US Airways, which has pursued the merger for more than a year, is hoping that AMR's board recognizes the benefits of a combination and will choose to move quickly to negotiate final terms of a deal as soon as this month, the people said.
+US Airways, which has pursued the merger for more than a year, is hoping that AMR's board recognises the benefits of a combination and will choose to move quickly to negotiate final terms of a deal as soon as this month, the people said.

 US Airways declined to comment for this story.